Rennell and Bellona Province: History

 Initially, the two islands were contacted only sporadically by Europeans and Americans up to the later part of the nineteenth century.
 In 1910 the first three Christian missionaries were killed on Rennell, and the islands were left to themselves until preachers from the Seventh-day Adventists (SDA), the Church of England and the South Seas Evangelical Mission (SSEM) arrived in 1936.
 They took a group of Rennellese men to mission stations in other parts of Solomon Islands.
 In 1938, the Seventh Day Adventist Church became dominant on Rennell, followed by Bellona, which gradually converted all the inhabitants to Christianity.
 They destroyed all their heathen temples and built Christian churches all over the Islands.

 Not until after World War II (1945) did Westernization slowly influence the two islands.
 A closer contact with the rest of Solomon Islands sped up the modernization process.
 More regular shipping was initiated, and children were sent to mission schools on other islands.
 In the 1950s health clinics and wireless contact were established on both islands.
 Regular air service to both islands was established in the beginning of the 1970s.

 On July 7, 1978, Solomon Islands gained its independence from Great Britain, and Rennell and Bellona became part of the newly created country.
 About fifteen years later, Rennell and Bellona became a province of their own.
 At the turn of the millennium the different churches began losing their power, especially over the younger generation.
 Sports, music and home brewing became leisure-time interests, and education and vocational training rose in importance.

 In 2005, there were reports that the people of Rennell and Bellona province were determined to secede from the country following a lack of infrastructure investment.

 The history and linkage of the Rennellese people with the Māori are explored in a documentary entitled the "Mystery of the Lost Waka (canoe)", made by Māori Television in 2007.

 Provincial government

 In 1993, Rennell and Bellona became a province of Solomon Islands, becoming the only Polynesian province in the predominantly Melanesian country.
 The province is also a single constituency, Rennell and Bellona Constituency, represented in parliament by a single Member of Parliament.
 Today, the current Member of Parliament for Rennell and Bellona is Hon.
 Tautai Kaitu'u, an Australian-based doctor from Rennell Island.

 The provincial government is made up of 10 wards (provincial equivalent of a constituency) represented by 10 elected members known in the provincial assembly as Members of the Provincial Assembly (MPAs).
 Rennell Island, the larger of the two islands, has six wards and Bellona only has four, namely wards seven to ten.

+Administrative divisions

-Rennell and Bellona Province is sub-divided into the following wards.
-Population is noted as of the 2009 census:
+Rennell and Bellona Province is sub-divided into the following constituencies (or electoral districts), which are further sub-divided into wards (with populations at the 2009 and 2019 Censuses respectively):